crutchcorn/analog/packages/vite-plugin-ng-comp-fn/README.md

-# @analogjs/vite-plugin-angular
+# vite-plugin-ng-comp-fn

-A Vite plugin for building Angular applications
+A Vite plugin for building Angular components as functions.

 ## Install

-yarn add @analogjs/vite-plugin-angular
+yarn add vite-plugin-ng-comp-fn

 ## Setup